sivakrishnateja-tammisetty/virtualDestructor/README.md

-Virtual destructor
+Virtual destructor?
-can we call destructor explicitly in c++
+can we call destructor explicitly in c++?